ParanoidUser/yolo/CHANGEME.md

 54 bottles of rum on the wall, 54 bottles of rum!
 You take one down, you pass it around, 53 bottles of rum on the wall.

+53 bottles of rum on the wall, 53 bottles of rum!
+You take one down, you pass it around, 52 bottles of rum on the wall.

 *to be continued...*